Czech Republic

 Corporate - Significant developments

-During 2023, the Czech Republic is required to implement the European Union (EU) directive ensuring a minimum level of 15% effective taxation for enterprises that are members of large multinational groups operated in the European Union (Pillar 2).
+From 2024, Pillar 2 as incorporated into Czech law will become effective.
+Pillar 2 legislation should ensure a minimum level of 15% effective taxation for enterprises that are members of large multinational groups with presence in the Czech Republic.
 The global anti-base-erosion (GLOBE) rules should apply from 2024, with the backstop rule coming into effect from 2025.